 By 1953 he became one of the main artists for AP's nursery title Jack and Jill.
 He drew the title strip that appeared on the comic's front page, as well as 'The Happy Days of Teddy and Cuddly the Baby Bears' and 'The Fun and Frolics of Harold Hare'.
 The latter was the most notable of McNeill's output for Jack and Jill and the character eventually even got its own newspaper strip in 1957 and a comic book titled Harold Hare's Own Paper in 1959, for which McNeill additionally created 'Flopsy Flufftail'.
 The artist was also present in Playhour Pictures with 'The Wonderful Adventures of Peter Puppet' (1954) and 'Sonny and Sally of Happy Valley' (1956), and in Tiny Tots with 'Bunny Cuddles' (1958).

-In the 1960s, he drew the title comic of the magazine Buster, which he took over from Bill Titcombe.
+In the early 1960s, he drew the title comic of the magazine Buster, which he took over from Bill Titcombe.
 He made the frontpage comic called 'The Daydreams of Buster' and also the spin-off, 'Buster's Good Deeds'.
 By then, McNeill trained an assistant called Pamela Cooper to do the inking chores.
 This gave him time to do the double page spread 'Our Village' in Jack and Jill, as well as 'The Funny Adventures of Nutty Noddle' for Robin.

-McNeill dropped the 'Buster' comic in 1962 and created 'Tim & Vicky, the TV Twins' for the comic.
+McNeill dropped the 'Buster' comic in 1962 (leaving it to Angel Nadal) and created 'Tim & Vicky, the TV Twins' for the comic.
 His other 1960s features include 'Life with Uncle Lionel' in Princess and 'The Trolls' and 'Willy the Wily Wolf' in Tina.
 McNeill continued to draw 'Harold Hare' into the 1970s as well as creating the occasional new strip such as 'Giggles Galore' and 'Gussie the Girl Guide' for Pixie and 'Meet the Beans' in Bonnie, which was his final creation.
 A stroke left him unable to draw in 1976 and the artist died in his home in Sussex in November 1979.